perfsonar/docs/config_pscheduler_limits.rst

 ``run-schedule`` - Check Attributes of the Run Time
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``run-daterange`` limit tests to see whether attributes the time range for a run matches those specified.
+The ``run-schedule`` limit tests to see whether attributes of the time range for a run matches those specified.

 Its ``data`` is an object containing the following pairs.
 The format